xuxw98/ESAM/README.md

 |  SAI3D |  9.6 |  14.7 |  19.0 |
 |  ESAM  | **13.7** |  **19.2** |  **23.9** |

-## Updates:
-Visit [changelog](./docs/changelog.md) for more details.
-To summarize the main differences are:
-* Mask refine strategy
-* Merging metric

 ## Acknowledgement
 We thank a lot for the flexible codebase of [Oneformer3D](https://github.com/oneformer3d/oneformer3d) and [Online3D](https://github.com/xuxw98/Online3D), as well as the valuable datasets provided by [ScanNet](https://github.com/ScanNet/ScanNet), [SceneNN](https://github.com/hkust-vgd/scenenn) and [3RScan](https://github.com/WaldJohannaU/3RScan).